llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### node_arc_units_scale "unit" "scale"

-Command used when the node needs the streams to be rescaled to absolute scaled units (See paragraph "Units" of [Units.md](Units.md)).
+Command used when the node needs the streams to be rescaled to absolute scaled units (See paragraph "Units" of [Units](#Units)).

 ```
     node_arc_units_scale VRMS  0.15  ; full-scale is equivalent to 0.15 VRMS